Big Time (Big & Rich song): Content

 The characters in the song are presumably a band performing a gig at a bar, singing toward a wealthier patron.
 They thank him for his generosity in providing various items that can be used by others, such as boats and planes.
 They ask, however, that he be generous when tipping for their performance.
 Whether or not they receive any money from him, however, they are in the "big time," relative to some in their current status.

 Music video

 The video is set in and around Deadwood, South Dakota.
 At the start of the song, Kenny Alphin and John Rich are shown riding horses.
 They then are shown singing and playing guitar while sitting at the Moonshine Gulch Saloon in Rochford, South Dakota.
 A man in a cowboy hat walks in and they ask him for tip money; he refuses and walks on.
 They then perform a concert outside.
-It premiered in the week of April 25, 2005.
+The video premiered on CMT on April 25, 2005.